hledwards33/python-template_v1/documentation/1_model_framework.md

 types.

 This class works with a model.BaseModel class type.
-The ModelWrapper class supplies the BaseModel class the input data required in a standardised format, then after the BaseModel class has executed the ModelWrapper class accepts the model outputs, checks for data type conformance.
+The ModelWrapper class supplies the BaseModel class the input data required in a standardised format, then after the BaseModel class has executed, the ModelWrapper class accepts the model outputs and checks for data type conformance.

 This class contains 4 python abstract methods:
 1. define_input_schemas